entando/entando-docs/vuepress/docs/v7.3/docs/curate/uninstall-flow.md

 1. Log in to your App Builder instance and select `Hub` from the navigation on the left to enter your Local Hub.
 2. Click the `Installed` button to open a pop-up window with the options to update or uninstall the bundle.
 3. Click the `Uninstall` button.
-4. An initial check is made to verify that none of the bundle components are in use.
-A pop-up window will list the components that must be unpublished and removed prior to uninstall.
-You can't force the removal of a bundle if any component is in use or linked.
-Each component must be uninstalled, and references to it removed, in order for the bundle uninstall to complete.
+4. An initial check is made to verify that components are not in use outside of the bundle.
+A pop-up window will list the components with external references that must be removed manually and then the uninstall process may be resumed.
 5. When the `Uninstall` is confirmed, the following removal process starts:
     - Bundle resources are deleted from the Entando App Engine
     - Components included in the bundle are removed from the Entando App Engine
     - Plugins are unlinked
 6. To remove the bundle from the Local Hub catalog, click the `Undeploy` button.

 ## Troubleshooting